22. Women and the Cold War

 Because of the challenge set by Kennedy, Women were nowhere near the astronaut corps and therefore NASA had to work with the pilots they had—all men.
 But!
 Desegregation laws and Title IX in the 60s and 70s finally gave women greater access to space.
 In 1983, Sally Ride became the first American woman in space.
 Ride was followed by other women, including Mae Jemison, who in 1992, became the first Black woman to go to space.

 In retrospect, an irony of the Cold War is that the two feuding superpowers often proclaimed competitively to care about many social issues--including women’s rights.
 In reality, neither country did much for their underserved populations.
-The East Block championed the world’s workers while treating their own citizens like slaves.
+The Eastern Block championed the world’s workers while treating their own citizens like slaves.
 The United States campaigned for political freedoms abroad while systematically and horribly oppressing or Black and native communities within their borders.

 The 1975 UN World Conference on Women in Beijing however, did result in 189 countries unanimously adopting an agenda for women’s empowerment and was considered the key global policy document on gender equality.
 Today global women’s rights is considered the greatest human rights issue of our time.

 By the end of this era, so much remained in question.
 How would women domestically use this international dialog to demand better rights domestically?
 Would the equal pay found in the armed forces spread to other parts of the economy?
-Can you imagine if it were a literal iron curtain?
-How heavy!

 In retrospect, an irony of the Cold War is that the two feuding superpowers often proclaimed competitively to care about many social issues--including women’s rights.
 In reality, neither country did much for their underserved populations.
-The East Block championed the world’s workers while treating their own citizens like slaves.
+The Eastern Block championed the world’s workers while treating their own citizens like slaves.
 The United States campaigned for political freedoms abroad while systematically and horribly oppressing or Black and native communities within their borders.

 The 1975 UN World Conference on Women in Beijing however, did result in 189 countries unanimously adopting an agenda for women’s empowerment and was considered the key global policy document on gender equality.
 Today global women’s rights is considered the greatest human rights issue of our time.

 By the end of this era, so much remained in question.
 How would women domestically use this international dialog to demand better rights domestically?
 Would the equal pay found in the armed forces spread to other parts of the economy?
-Can you imagine if it were a literal iron curtain?
-How heavy!

 Draw your own conclusions